Painful to watch news reports on flooding

 Who really suffers flood damage?
 It took FEMA nearly a year to provide the loans.
 Years later, Orland Park purchased several of the homes that claimed damages, although the damages were far less than the damage my home received.
 It always seemed suspicious some homeowners were bailed out while others were not.

 What do you do with boxed cases filled with 80 gallons of bleach?
+And how do you complain when you are dealing with neighbors.

-All of the possessions had to be tossed.
+All of my possessions had to be tossed.
 All of the furniture had to be tossed.
 All of the flooring had to be replaced.
 All of the walls had to be torn off exposing the concrete and replaced.
 The remains had to be scrubbed with bleach.
 And then we had to go out and buy new furniture.
 I tried to get a local Orland Park furniture store to create a fund to help the flood victims buy furniture but a sales person pointed out that would undermine their profits.
 “We are a business,” he said.

 The only salvation was the digital electronics.
 If you let them dry out completely, you could salvage the big screen TV and even some of the computers.